phuongnd08/simple_provision_recipes/README.md

 # This is a collections of scripts to be used with Fucking Scripts Digital Ocean

-Fucking Scripts Digital Ocean provides a simple yet effective way to automate the deployment of your Droplet at Digital Ocean.
+Fucking Scripts Digital Ocean provides a simple yet effective way to automate the provision of your Droplet at Digital Ocean.

 ## Contributing